Seravo/docs/_posts/2018-09-21-ng-integration-tests.md

 A typical example of a false positive would be this JQuery deprecation warning which most website developers have seen in the wild somewhere:
 > WARNING: https://example/wp-includes/js/jquery/jquery-migrate.js?ver=1.4.1 44:11 "JQMIGRATE: jQuery.browser is deprecated"

-To ignore this messge site-wide, create a file with the name and path `/data/wordpress/tests/codeception/acceptance/console-whitelist.json` and add the following contents to it:
+To ignore this message site-wide, create a file with the name and path `/data/wordpress/tests/codeception/acceptance/console-whitelist.json` and add the following contents to it:

 ```json
 [